The Best Smart Light Bulb

 The Wirecutter named the Hue system the best of the 20 systems it tested.

-The Ilumi bulbs received positive feedback from customers, but customers had plenty of criticism for the app, dragging down the overall rating to 3.5 out of 5.
-The Elgato Avea bulbs received good feedback at 4 out of 5 stars, despite some lamentation about the lack of features in the app.
+The Ilumi bulbs received positive feedback from customers, but some customers had trouble getting the app to work, dragging down the overall rating to 3.5 out of 5.
+The Elgato Avea bulbs received good feedback at 4 out of 5 stars.
+One recurring complaint is that the app was pretty bare bones.
+For instance, you have to reset the app every day.

-The Philips Hue system comes out as the most seasoned and advanced product among this group, with a full suite of bulbs, excellent usability and expansive support for anyone looking to smarten up their home lighting.
+The Philips Hue system comes out as the most seasoned and advanced product among this group, with excellent usability and expansive support for anyone looking to smarten up their home lighting.
+And, Philips provides a wide range of bulb types outside of the traditional A19 bulb we reviewed, including floodlights, strip lights, and even candle bulbs.

 The Hue’s support is the deepest of any smart lighting system currently available, both in terms of connectivity and third-party integration.
 Several third-party developers have created iOS and Android apps designed to work with Hue lights and Hue lights only.
 A simple search in the App Store or Google Play returns plenty of choices.
 The other lighting systems reviewed here simply don’t have that kind of reach.